-When you use the EnlightenThe lighting system by Geomerics used in Unity for computing global illumination (GI).
+When you use the EnlightenA lighting system by Geomerics used in Unity for lightmapping and for Realtime Global Illumination.
 More info

 See in Glossary lightmapperA tool in Unity that bakes lightmaps according to the arrangement of lights and geometry in your scene.
 More info